Irigh N'Tahala

 Irigh N'Tahala is a small town and rural commune in Tiznit Province of the Souss-Massa-Drâa region of Morocco.
 At the time of the 2004 census, the commune had a total population of 1,992 people living in 583 households.

+The climate is tropical.
+The average temperature is 21 °C. The hottest month is July, at 31 °C, and the coldest is January, at 10 °C. The average rainfall is 263 mm per year.
+The wettest month is November, with 106 mm of rain, and the driest is July, with 1 mm.